I. EDITORIAL SCOPE

 Following Good Practices for Outcomes Research

 Value in Health publishes Good Practices Reports that are developed by task forces appointed by the ISPOR Board of Directors.
 These task force reports (https://www.ispor.org/member-groups/task-forces) provide guidance for best practices across a variety of research areas, including methods related to articles relevant to the scope of Value in Health.
-These include comparative-effectiveness research, economic evaluation, observational studies, patient-reported outcomes, modelling, preference-based methods, and the use of outcomes research in decision making.
+These include comparative-effectiveness research, economic evaluation, observational studies, patient-reported outcomes, modeling, preference-based methods, and the use of outcomes research in decision making.

 Although Value in Health does not prescribe any particular research methods, the editors strongly encourage authors to review the ISPOR Good Practices for Outcomes Research reports relating to the methods or topics covered by their paper.
 The reports are written by thought leaders in the various fields of research and are extensively peer reviewed by members of the Society.